bencooperjamin/xlmentoringwxh/README.md

 <img width="611" src="README-IMAGES/formdump.png" alt="The code institute formdump page indicating the form has worked.">
 </details>

 The Contact page has a responsize design.
-The image site to the left of the form and the picture shows a person who has reached the top of the mountain.
+The image sits to the left of the form and the picture shows a person who has reached the top of the mountain.
 All fields have to be filled in for the Submit button to work.
-In all fields the were "Required" are also so the user knows what is needed.
+In all fields the words "Required" are also visible so the user knows what is needed.

 <sup><sub>[*Back to top*](#contents)</sup></sub>